Parvaiyin Marupakkam: Plot

-Peter (V.Gopalakrishnan) is a professor of hypnotism, and has dedicated his life to research on hypnotism.
-He often visits his old friend (K. K. Soundar), who is a priest in the Siva temple in the village of Pooncholai.
-Viswanath (M. N. Nambiar) and Ramji are petty thieves released from prison.
+Peter is a professor of hypnotism, and has dedicated his life to research on hypnotism.
+He often visits his old friend, who is a priest in the Siva temple in the village of Pooncholai.
+Viswanath and Ramji are petty thieves released from prison.
 They plan to steal the gold Nataraja statue and jewels from the temple.
 During the heist, they are caught by the priest and his wife.
 As a result, Viswanath ties them to a tree and burns them alive.
-The priest's children Vijay and Geetha (Baby Meena) are witness to this incident.
+The priest's children Vijay and Geetha are witness to this incident.
 Geetha's eyes get burnt while trying to save their parents and she is blinded.
 Viswanath and Ramji go to the city with this stolen wealth and successfully establish a posh life for themselves.
 Vijay and Geetha live under the care of Professor Peter.
 Peter teaches Vijay the art of hypnotism.

-Many years later, now Vijay (Vijayakanth) is a master of hypnotism.
+Many years later, now Vijay is a master of hypnotism.
 Despite Peter's repeated request to not use hypnotism with harmful intent, Vijay refuses to listen to him, and leaves him.
 Vijay tries to find a groom for Geetha, but since Geetha is blind, most of the grooms refuse to marry her.
-Viswanath, now a wealthy business magnate in the city has 5 children Siva (Sivachandran), Chitra (Sripriya), Shankar, Anita (Silk Smitha) and Rohini (Rohini).
+Viswanath, now a wealthy business magnate in the city has 5 children Siva, Chitra, Shankar, Anita and Rohini.
 Anita, the eldest of them all, loves the care free life and parties all the time.
 Siva is a police officer, while Chitra is a lawyer and public prosecutor.
 Shankar and Rohini study in college.
-Chitra fights against the corrupt Ramji, and is frequently seen in court arguing with lawyer Parthiban (Parthiban) who defends Ramji.
+Chitra fights against the corrupt Ramji, and is frequently seen in court arguing with lawyer Parthiban who defends Ramji.
 This creates a lot of problems between Ramji and Viswanath, and they avoid each other.
 Vijay, who has been waiting all his life to take revenge, now uses hypnotism to take revenge on Viswanath's family.
 He kills Anita at a resort where she is partying.
 He hypnotises Shankar's girlfriend into a trance, and makes her kill Shankar.
 Siva, the investigating officer in the murder cases, is confused by the fact that Shankar's girlfriend does not remember anything about Shankar's murder, even though she was caught with the knife in her hand.
 Meanwhile, Vijay starts dating Chitra, to take revenge, but eventually falls in love with her.